MobilityData/gtfs-validator/RULES.md

 <a name="EqualShapeDistanceDiffCoordinatesNotice"/>

-When sorted by `shape.shape_pt_sequence`, two consecutive shape points with different coordinates must not have equal values for `shape_dist_traveled`.
+When sorted by `shape.shape_pt_sequence`, the values for `shape_dist_traveled` must increase along a shape.
+Two consecutive points with equal values for `shape_dist_traveled` and different coordinates indicate an error.

 ##### References:
 * [shapes.txt specification](https://gtfs.org/reference/static#shapestxt)